Blog

 Make the booking form easy to complete

 A mobile service booking form can ask practical questions without feeling heavy.
-Group questions by the job they do: service, address, timing, terms, and confirmation.
+The trick is to group questions by the job they do.

 A cleaner booking flow